aterza/essentia-ruby/README.md

 ## Usage

-`essentia_ruby` has heplers that can be used as methods or functions to run the desired analysis algorithm.
+`essentia_ruby` has helpers that can be used as methods or functions to run the desired analysis algorithm.
 You are welcome to add more helpers.

 Then you can do: